ual-arm-ros-pkg/arduino_daq/README.md

 UAL eCAR's Arduino-based DAQ system, with 4 analog outputs (MAX5500), ADC inputs and GPIO support.

+Used microcontroller is atmega328P, although it could be recompiled for other larger versions.

 Examples of use & demos for ROS:

 * Launch: